Three Plus Two: Other locations

-The scenes in the tent and in the cabin of the Volga were shoot at the Riga Film Studios.
+The scenes in the tent and in the cabin of the Volga were shot at the Riga Film Studios.
 Screen tests prior to the film were also carried out there.

 The section with the big cats was filmed in the Leningrad circus.
 Natalya Fateeva did enter the cage with the tigers bravely leaning on them and stroking them with her palm.
 Unfortunately these shots were not included in the film, because the tiger tamer, Walter Zapashny, fearing for the actress, kept the tiger by the leash all the time, and sadly his hands appeared in the frame.

-“It’s a pity that all my heroism was in vain.
+“It's a pity that all my heroism was in vain.
 After all, I stroked the tiger, and leaned on it, once even slightly slapped it with my fist.
 Although I was in a state of mild shock: before filming, I was told that there would be a six-month-old tiger next to me, and already on the set I saw a huge animal."

 The farm, where vet Roman (Mironov) tends the cows, was staged in Moscow.